 School.
 Homework.
 Practice.
 Family.
 Friends.
-With all the commitments a student athlete has, some might find it hard to fit sleep into the equation.
-But without proper sleep, an athlete won’t be giving his or her best in any of their activities.
+With the sheer number of their commitments, some student athletes find it hard to fit sleep into the equation.
+But without proper sleep, there’s no way an athlete can give their best during play or studies.

-It’s a vicious cycle.
-A student will stay up late studying for a test.
-They won’t get the sleep they need, which makes them foggy for the next day’s activities.
+It’s a vicious cycle: a student will stay up late studying for a test, won’t get the sleep they need, and show up foggy for the next day’s activities.
 Practice may not go well, so they could get frustrated.
 They may start falling behind in homework.
 They’ll feel worse, so they may grab an unhealthy snack to feel better.
 Lack of sleep combined with poor nutrition can increase stress and send the student into a truly unhealthy cycle.

 The National Sleep Foundation recommends that teens get 9 ¼ hours of sleep per night.
 But most teens don’t get that much sleep, “One study found that only 15% reported sleeping 8 ½ hours on school nights.”
 (Teens and Sleep, 2013) Without proper sleep, teens will have a harder time concentrating on their studies and their athletic performance will suffer.